LfieLike/selfindexingkv/README.md

 ### Reproduce Experiments

-After compiling all kernels, you can run the following command to reproduce our **LongBench** experimental results.
+After compiling all kernels, you can run the following command to reproduce **LongBench** experimental results.

 16+1bits:
 ```